Including Loans and Debt Financing

 How it works:

-We allocate up to 10% of our endowment to the Impact Investing strategy that will allow us to leverage our assets through both Direct Investments and Market Investments, with a 5% allocation to each.
+We allocate up to 10% of our Assets Under Management (AUM) to the Impact Investing strategy that will allow us to leverage our assets through both Direct Investments (2%) and Market Investments (8%).

-We have set up a new Impact Investing Fund that is separate from the existing endowment to make Direct Investments in local charities in the form of loans, guarantees or mortgages.
+We have set up an Impact Investing Fund that is separate from the existing AUM to make Direct Investments in local charities in the form of loans, guarantees or mortgages.
 Donors are encouraged (but not required) to allocate some of their existing funds, or provide new donations, to the Impact Investing Fund.
-The fund could grow over time up to a maximum of 5% of the total endowment.
+The fund could grow over time up to a maximum of 2% of the total AUM.